fastify/fastify/docs/Hooks.md

 *The error will be handled by [`Reply`](https://github.com/fastify/fastify/blob/master/docs/Reply.md#errors).*

 ### Respond to a request from a hook
 If needed, you can respond to a request before you reach the route handler, for example when implementing an authentication hook.
-If you are using `onRequest` or `preHandler` use `reply.send`; if you are using a middleware, use `res.end`.
+If you are using `onRequest` or `preHandler` use `reply.send`.

 ```js
 fastify.addHook('onRequest', (request, reply, done) => {